Zaggen/def-type/README.md

 * Merge properties from other objects/classes into the defined element  (Using merges).
 * You have composite options, meaning you can pick which attributes you merge and even set the context of methods to their original objects.
-* A `_super` object is created when extending the receivingObj, it will contain all of the inherited(extended and merged) methods into it.
+* A `_super` object is created when the defined type is being extended or merged, it will contain all of the inherited (extended and merged) methods into it.
 This is useful when you want to override an inherited parent method but you still want to have access to the original functionality.
-Methods that makes changes to instance variables should be called using .call(this)
+Methods that makes changes to instance members should be called using `.call(this, arg1, arg2)` or `.apply(this,[args])`
 * You can define 'classes' very easy, and extend them with out ,manually adding the parent class prototype to the currently defined class and setting back the original constructor, or adding methods to the prototype one by one.